KyberNetwork/developer-portal/docs/integrations-widgetguide.md

 ## Overview
 In this guide, we will be covering how you can integrate your website with the KyberWidget.

+There are 2 guides; html / js and swift.

 ## Things to note
 1) There are 3 different widget types: